Seeed-Studio/wiki-documents/docs/ReSpeaker_2_Mics_Pi_HAT.md

 ```

 !!!Warning
-    Please add baidu key @ line 36/37/38 before running python Smart_Fan.py.
+    Please add baidu key @ line 36,37,38 before running python Smart_Fan.py.
 You also can generate your owner voice by running the synthesis_wav.py.
-Please do add baidu keys at line6/7/8 and modify string to what you want to generate.
+Please do add baidu keys at line 6,7,8 and modify string to what you want to generate.

 - **Step 4.
 Let's say '开风扇'**

 - **Step 5.
 You will see the fan moving.**

 - **Step 6.
-Let's try 快一点, 慢一点 and 关风扇**
+Let's try '快一点', '慢一点' and '关风扇'.**